yandex-cloud/docs/en/organization/operations/federations/integration-keycloak.md

          If the option is enabled, the IDs of federated users' names are case-insensitive.
       * `security_settings`: Federation security settings:
          * `encrypted_assertions`: Sign authentication requests.
-            If this option is enabled, all authentication requests from {{yandex-cloud}} will have a digital signature.
-You need to download and install a {{yandex-cloud}} certificate.
+            If this option is enabled, all authentication requests from {{ yandex-cloud }} will have a digital signature.
+You need to download and install a {{ yandex-cloud }} certificate.

       Example configuration file structure: